hashicorp/terraform-provider-kubernetes-alpha/docs/usage.md

 When combined, the values loaded from the `kubeconfig` file are overridden by the corresponding values configured on `provider` block attributes.

-Generaly, there are four major options for providing identity information to the provider for authentication purposes:
+There are five options for providing identity information to the provider for authentication purposes:

 * a client certificate & key pair
 * a static token